-This one-of-a-kind, multifaceted system is the only nationally available tool for chairs that provides feedback, analysis, and a customized plan for professional development based on priorities determined by the chair.
-The IDEA Feedback System for Chairs takes into account the uniqueness of each chair and his or her department, faculty, and culture.
-Chair and faculty responses are collected online and analyzed by IDEA Education.
-The resulting Report provides analysis of strengths, areas for improvement, and recommendations for development.
-Customized questions are available to further assess unique departmental and personal goals.
+The IDEA Feedback System for Chairs is the only nationally available tool that provides feedback and analysis, as well as a customized plan for professional development based on priorities determined by the chair.
+The uniqueness of each chair and his or her role, department and faculty is taken into account through the chair's participation as well as the ability to add customized questions to further assess departmental and personal goals.

 - Customized analysis based on the priority level assigned to each responsibility by the chair

-- Report includes detailed statistical information about how faculty responded to each question, permitting an in-depth analysis of specific concerns as well as summary faculty ratings of overall effectiveness
+- detailed statistical information about how faculty responded to each question, faculty responses to open-ended questions, and summary ratings of overall effectiveness

-- Includes a gap analysis allowing chairs to reflect on comparisons of their self-ratings to those of their faculty
+- gap analysis allowing chairs to reflect on comparisons of their self-ratings to those of their faculty

-- Offers specific recommendations for areas of improvement with direct links to developmental resources
+- recommendations and direct links to developmental resources

 - Online delivery with automatic email reminders to faculty to improve response rate